Habits are long-lasting. If you think that a cleanse, diet, or challenge will change how you look and feel, you’re always going to be disappointed.

-Incorporating a meal replacement drink into your daily diet is an excellent standard to adopt.
-Meal replacement drinks, like Soylent, are designed to give your body essential nutrients it needs to thrive—nothing more, nothing less.
-Because they are made of soy, they are less likely to upset sensitive stomachs, and they can blend into just about any diet.
+Incorporating a nutrient-dense, high-protein meal replacement drink into your daily diet is an excellent standard to adopt.
+Meal replacement drinks, like Soylent, are designed to give your body all 36 of the essential nutrients it needs to thrive—to fuel your body and mind, day or night.

-And Soylent is better for the planet.
-Unlike other meal replacement drinks, Soylent offers a full nutritional makeup, and our protein is plant-based!
-Meaning it takes fewer resources to produce than drinks with animal-based proteins like whey or casein.
+Plus, it's also better for the planet.
+Unlike many other meal replacement drinks, Soylent is plant-based!
+Meaning it typically takes fewer resources to produce than drinks with animal-based proteins like beef, eggs, seafood or dairy.

-Adding at least one of these ready-to-drink beverages to your diet will help with calorie control, give your body the right form of fuel, and help the environment.
+Adding at least one nutritionally dense beverage like Soylent to your diet will help with calorie control, give your body the right form of fuel, and help the environment.
 Win, win, win.

 Don’t multitask when you eat.

 Here’s the situation: you had a rough day at work.
 You’re racing to get home, and your stomach is growling.
 You have the best of intentions to make yourself a balanced and healthy meal, but the second you step through the door, your plan flies out the window.
 You reach for the easiest meal to make, plop down on the couch, and turn on your favorite show.

 Sound familiar?
 We’ve all been there.